vboyev-MSFT/defender-docs/exposure-management/Rapid7-data-connector.md

 manager: rayne-wiselman
 ms.topic: overview
 ms.service: exposure-management
-ms.date: 09/24/2024
+ms.date: 11/06/2024
 ---

 # Rapid7 data connector

-To set up the Rapid7 integration, you need the endpoint of your server, such as “us.api.insight.rapid7.com”.
+To set up the Rapid7 integration, you need the endpoint of your Rapid7 Platform API, such as “us.api.insight.rapid7.com”.
 The connector authenticates with API Key Auth using an Endpoint and API Key.

 ## Rapid7 configuration

 1. **Endpoint** - Find your Rapid7 endpoint.
-Follow the instructions [here](https://docs.rapid7.com/insight/navigate-the-insight-platform/#check-your-data-region).
+Follow the instructions [here](https://docs.rapid7.com/insight/api-overview#endpoint )
 2. **API Key** – This integration needs a user API key for a user that has permissions to fetch assets.
 To generate an API key, see details at [this link.](https://docs.rapid7.com/insight/managing-platform-api-keys/#api-keys-based-on-your-insight-account-role)

    > **Note:** *We have found that connecting with an organization key has been more successful than connecting with a user key.
 We recommend you opt for an organization key to increase the likelihood of a successful connection.*

-## Establish ServiceNow connection in Exposure Management
+## Establish Rapid7 connection in Exposure Management

 To establish a connection with Rapid7 in Exposure Management, follow these steps: